fcaliquaglia/thaao_data_availability/OLD/README.md

 There are three types of plot:

-- yearly panels
 - gif panels (for animations)
-- rolling panels
+- rolling panels (including yearly)

 Additionally, you can specify if you want the historical events, the Italian field campaigns and the progress bar to be plotted.